Quick Start

 Basic OR Logic

-Returns the first successful Promise, equivalent to Promise.any()
+Returns first successful Promise, equivalent to Promise.any()

 Basic RACE Logic